-- Between 30 percent and 80 percent of foster care children have chronic medical problems.
+- Between 30 percent and 80 percent of foster and kinship care children have chronic medical problems.

-- Up to 70 percent of foster care children have behavioral concerns.
+- Up to 70 percent of foster and kinship care children have behavioral concerns.

-- As many as 60 percent of foster care children have developmental delays.
+- As many as 60 percent of foster and kinship care children have developmental delays.

-- No existing program in Cincinnati currently meets the complex medical needs of foster children.
+- No other program in Cincinnati currently meets the complex medical needs of foster and kinship children.

 In Need of Care

-When children are pulled emergently from unsafe situations and placed into foster care:
+When children are pulled emergently from unsafe situations and placed into foster and kinship care:

 - They generally have few or no personal items